oddaud/ubiome_tutorials/tutorial_1_launch_community_ami.md

 ```
 chmod 400 **/path/to/your/keyfile/**.pem
 ```
-This adjusts the permissions on your keyfile so that it cannot be edited.
-This is important because if the keyfile is edited or changed, it will no longer allow access to the EC2 instance.
+You need to change the permissions because if a keyfile is edited it can no longer be used to access an EC2 instance.

 #### 3. Connecting to your EC2 instance using ssh: